grigi/configy/README.rst

     # Every option is optional, fill in as makes sense.
     configy.load_config(
-        config='the_configuration.yaml', # The default config file if not specified as an ENV var env='CONFIGY_FILE',              # The ENV var to look for a config file defaults='defaults.yaml',        # The defaults that is always loaded. lazy=True                        # configy only resolves the configuration on first access,
+        conf='the_configuration.yaml',  # The default config file if not specified as an ENV var env='CONFIGY_FILE',             # The ENV var to look for a config file defaults='defaults.yaml',       # The defaults that is always loaded. data={'manual': 'defaults'}     # Manually provided defaults loaded )
-                                         # The default is True
-    )

 Given a sample YAML config file of: